Afghan TV series pokes fun at government with "The Ministry"

 the minister says that the story of his rise to power was too long to explain.

-"Let's just say that no one's talent and ability goes unnoticed for too long," says Dawlat, sitting at his large desk in front of a colored map of Hechland that resembles a cracked car windshield and the country's green flag with a yellow star.
+"Let's just say that no one's talent and ability goes unnoticed for too long," says Dawlat, sitting at his large desk in front of a coloured map of Hechland that resembles a cracked car windscreen and the country's green flag with a yellow star.

 "And by God's grace, I have both talent and ability," adds Dawlat, who is played by 65-year-old Abdul Qadr Farokh.